-Europe’s ambition is to accelerate the transformation of its business landscape through the development and smart use of digital technologies in order to increase growth and create employment.
+The vision: Europe’s ambition is to create new business opportunities and accelerate the transformation of its business landscape through novel digital technologies in order to increase growth and create employment.

 The Directorate General of Enterprise and Industry has launched a set of actions to boost Digital Entrepreneurship in Europe:

-- The study "Doing Business in the Digital Age: the impact of new ICT developments in the global business landscape"provides an in-depth analysis of major technological trends, new business paradigms and their potential implications in the European economy.
-The study carried out a comparative analysis of national strategies and private initiatives to foster digital entrepreneurship in the United Kingdom, Sweden, Berlin/Germany, Silicon Valley/US and Singapore.
-It includes a strategic EU vision, a five pillar objectives and relevant policy recommendations at European, national and regional level.
+Open dialogue with key stakeholders and the study on “Doing Business in the Digital Age”identified the key technological trends and carried out a comparative analysis of national strategies and private initiatives to foster digital entrepreneurship in the United Kingdom, Sweden, Berlin/Germany, Silicon Valley/US and Singapore.
+The study proposed a five pillar strategy and 21 recommendations for actions cutting across different policy areas, at EU, national/regional level.

-- Launch specific actions for Web entrepreneurs such as: i) a Start-up Europe Partnership to unlock expertise, mentoring, technology and services, ii) a Web Entrepreneurs Leaders Club to bring together world-class web entrepreneurs and strengthen the web entrepreneurial culture in Europe; iii) a European network of web business accelerators; iv) work with European investors in order to increase the flow of venture capital and crowd-funding into web start-ups; and v) Fostering web talent by stimulating the emergence of Massive Online Open Courses46 and the setting up of platforms for mentoring, and skill building.
+Specific actions for Web entrepreneurssuch as: i) a Start-up Europe Partnership to unlock expertise, mentoring, technology and services, ii) a Web Entrepreneurs Leaders Club to bring together world-class web entrepreneurs and strengthen the web entrepreneurial culture in Europe; iii) a European network of web business accelerators; iv) work with European investors in order to increase the flow of venture capital and crowd-funding into web start-ups; and v) Fostering web talent by stimulating the emergence of Massive Online Open Courses46 and the setting up of platforms for mentoring, and skill building.

 Information and Communication technologies are the single most important driver of innovation and growth for national economies worldwide.
-Digital technologies and innovations are powerful, pervasive and have multiple, indirect impacts.
-They re-shape entire industries and value chains, reduce barriers to entry, sharpen market intelligence, blur industry boundaries, and open doors for a new generation of entrepreneurs and innovators.
+Novel digital technologies and innovations are powerful and re-shape entire industries and value chains, reduce barriers to entry, sharpen market intelligence and open doors for a new generation of entrepreneurs and innovators.

 The European Commission services recognise fully the key role of ICT in improving drastically the business landscape in Europe.
-In the Entrepreneurship 2020 Action Plan, the Commission highlights the high potential of the smart use of ICT as an enabler of entrepreneurship, growth and jobs.
-The Commission pledges to help entrepreneurs and SMEs to fully exploit the potential of ICT, both in terms of supply of new digital products and services, and in terms of demand and smart use of these technologies.
-Those are mutually reinforcing forces, and a balanced, coordinated approach to stimulate both the demand and supply side is crucial to accelerate the transformation of Europe into a competitive place for doing business in the digital age.
-It announces a set of specific actions.
+In the Entrepreneurship 2020 Action Plan, the Commission highlights the high potential of the smart use of ICT as an enabler of entrepreneurship, growth and jobs and commits to unleash the new business opportunities created by the digital evolution.

 The European Parliament’s resolution on completing the Digital Single Market, praises the efforts undertaken by the Commission to promote the smart use of ICT and the integration of SMEs in digital value chains and encourages a sound EU strategy on Digital Entrepreneurship.